Battle of Évora (1808): Countermeasures

 In a 25 June 1808 council of war, Junot and his generals decided to abandon the northern and southern provinces and defend central Portugal.
 They rejected as too risky the alternative of evacuating Portugal and retreating across Spain.
 The generals concluded to hold the fortresses of Almeida, Elvas, and Peniche and concentrate the army around Lisbon.
-Orders went out to Loison at Almeida, Avril at Estremoz, Maransin at Mértola, and General of Division Kellermann at Elvas.
+Orders went out to Loison at Almeida, Avril at Estremoz, Maransin at Mértola, and General of Division François Étienne de Kellermann at Elvas.
 Even before receiving the new directive, Maransin was on the move for Lisbon.
 On 26 June he arrived before Beja and found it defended by its townspeople.
 His troops easily chased off the amateur soldiers and thoroughly looted the city.
 A number of messengers were killed or captured by the Portuguese guerillas, but eventually all the outlying forces received their orders.
 According to one report, only one out of 20 couriers got through to Loison.

 On 22 June, Avril marched on Vila Viçosa where one company of the 86th Line was besieged by the townspeople.
 The French routed the Portuguese, killing many, and plundered the town.
 Kellermann left one battalion of the 2nd Swiss Regiment and four companies of the 86th Line, a total of 1,400 men, in garrison at Elvas and returned west to Lisbon.
 On the way, he was joined by Avril's force at Estremoz and Maransin's force at Évora.
-He dropped off a brigade led by General of Brigade Graindorge at Setúbal and reached Lisbon without incident.
+He dropped off a brigade led by General of Brigade Jean François Graindorge at Setúbal and reached Lisbon without incident.

 After receiving his orders, Loison made up a 1,200-man garrison for Almeida by culling all the soldiers who were not fit for campaigning.
 With the rest, he left Almeida on 4 July and reached Abrantes a week later.
 His troops were harassed on the entire route.
 At Guarda, the citizens resisted, so the place was pillaged and put to the torch.
 About 200 French soldiers became casualties, including stragglers who were done to death by the peasants.
 Because his troops' path was marked by a line of wrecked villages, Loison acquired the name Maneta (One-Hand) and he was cursed for years afterward by the Portuguese.

 By the last week of June, the insurrection spread to Coimbra.
 A student, Bernardo Zagalo led a force to Figueira da Foz where it captured a small French garrison.
 Soon after, Freire brought his 5,000 troops south to the line of the Mondego River.
-Junot sent a 3,000-man force under General of Brigade Margaron that stamped out the rebellion south of the Mondego on 5 July.
+Junot sent a 3,000-man force under General of Brigade Pierre Margaron that stamped out the rebellion south of the Mondego on 5 July.
 Junot had 24,000 troops concentrated near Lisbon by the second week of July.